-AT&T's 4G LTE network expands once againAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's 4G LTE network expands once againAlex Wagner - Editorial Director of News and Content

 Today's Wednesday, and that means that many folks are likely going to excitedly spread that one Geico commercial about a camel on hump day to all of their friends.
 I've got some news that's sure to make this hump day even brighter for AT&T customers, though, as the big blue carrier has announced that its 4G LTE network is now available in several more parts of the country.
 Here's the list of cities announced so far:

 - Fairmont, Minn.

 - Williston, N.D.